Ninja-Squad/data-discovery/HOW-TO-JOIN.md

 value according to the type of data.

 >>>
-Note: for WheatIS federation specifically, it must match any of these values in order to be available through the [WheatIS search tool](https://urgi.versailes.inra.fr/wheatis), otherwise, the entry will be filtered out (anyway, if you have some non wheat related data, you don't have to provide twice in dedicated files, the loading process will manage all of them in the different flavours):
+Note: for WheatIS federation specifically, the species name must match one of the values below in order to be available through the [WheatIS search tool](https://urgi.versailes.inra.fr/wheatis), otherwise the entry will be filtered out.
+Note that if you have wheat and non wheat data, you don't have to provide them twice in dedicated files, the loading process will manage to generate the relevant indexes for the general plant search and the WheatIS search.

 - Aegilops*
 - Hordeum*